garybgenett/gary-os/README.md

 building, install new files, and generate a binary package file.
 It can add up fast.

+GaryOS maintains a packages repository on [SourceForge] for the latest version.
+All packages in [gentoo/sets/packages] are included, and match the settings in [Rootfs] ([Kernel] may need to re-compile some of them).
+Installing these packages should be quick and inexpensive.

-If a large number of packages are required, building an [Image] of an updated [Filesystem] or doing an [Install] are good alternatives.
+If a large number of non-GaryOS packages are required, building an [Image] of an updated [Filesystem] or doing an [Install] are good alternatives.

 ### Filesystem #################################################################
 [Filesystem]: #filesystem